President and Commissioner

 Behind the bench in the NAHL, Frankenfeld was the head coach of the Dayton Gems during the 2003-04 season and spent four seasons as assistant coach and assistant general manager for the Texas Tornado from 1999-03.
 He was also an assistant coach with the Cleveland Jr. Barons for one season.
 Prior to working in the NAHL, Frankenfeld gained valuable experience in the collegiate ranks, spending four years as an assistant coach with Miami University (NCHC) and one as an assistant with Buffalo State University (SUNYAC).
 Frankenfeld has also coached at the high school and Midget AAA levels, as well as at USA Hockey Select Festivals, giving him more than 20 years of coaching experience.

-Alex Kyrias is in his eighth season as Director of Communications, Marketing and Sales for the North American Hockey League.
-Kyrias oversees all marketing, public and media relations for the NAHL, NA3HL, and NAPHL, as well as, all league-wide broadcasting, corporate partnership, equipment supplier, sales and partnership initiatives.
-Kyrias can be heard on various league-wide broadcasting initiatives including Inside the NAHL, the NAHL Top Prospects Tournament, NAHL TV and the annual NAHL Draft.
+Alex Kyrias has served as the Director of Communications, Marketing and Sales for the North American Hockey League since the Spring of 2010.
+Kyrias oversees all marketing, social media, website, editorial content, public and media relations for the NAHL, NA3HL, and NAPHL, as well as, all league-wide broadcasting, equipment supplier, sales and partnership initiatives.
+Kyrias can be heard on various league-wide broadcasting initiatives including the NAHL Top Prospects Tournament, NAHL TV and the annual NAHL Draft.

 Prior to the NAHL, Kyrias spent three years working in professional hockey.
 In 2007-08, Kyrias worked for the Augusta Lynx of the ECHL as the Director of Public and Media relations and play-by-play voice before joining the Iowa Stars/Iowa Chops the next season as the American Hockey League (AHL) team's Vice-President of communications and play-by-play broadcaster.
 In 2009-10, Kyrias served as the Vice-President of sales and marketing of the then International Hockey League's (IHL) Quad City Mallards.